Risingson/eveeyedocs/docs/data/database.md

 Only numeric values can be colored using these modes.
 The lowest and highest value's colors can be set via the set's details.
 Other value's colors get interpolated.

 ## Adding Data
 To add data you need to load a map.
-Openin
+Opening a database set's details will show all systems on that map in a table.
+Edit the data and watch the map display it right away.
+You can right-click a system, to bring it to top and fo

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDM1MDE4OTksNzMwNzI5NTIyLDQwOT
+eyJoaXN0b3J5IjpbMTcyNzUyMzEyOSw3MzA3Mjk1MjIsNDA5Nz
-c1MDAsLTIyNTIwNTE1MSwyMDI0NDkxNTU0XX0=
+UwMCwtMjI1MjA1MTUxLDIwMjQ0OTE1NTRdfQ==
 -->